JGohr/Network-Notes/Obsidian/Network Plus Notes/IP Addressing.md

 Dynamic allocation of IP addresses and associated addresses.
 Most SOHO (Small owner/Home Office) devices already run a DHCP server and is turned on by default.
 ###### Types of dynamic assignment:
 - **BOOTP (Bootstrap protocol):** Dynamically assigns IP addresses and allows a workstation to load a copy of their boot image over a network
-- **DHCP:** Assigns an IP based on a assignable scope or pool of addresses and provides the ability to configure numerous other options within it.
+- **[[DHCP]]:** Assigns an IP based on a assignable scope or pool of addresses and provides the ability to configure numerous other options within it.
 Each IP is leased for a period of time and returns to the pool when the lease is expired.
 - **APIPA:** Used when a device does not have a static IP address or cannot reach a DHCP server.
 APIPA assigned devices cannot communicate outside the LAN or with non-APIPA devices.
 - **ZeroConf:** A newer technology based on APIPA which provides a lot of the same features and some new ones
 ##### Components of a fully configured client: